crazycooky77/ci_project5/README.md

 <img src='media/readme/validator-wave.webp' alt='WAVE validator results'>

 #### Lighthouse
 All pages were checked using Lighthouse.
-Several performance issues (most notably on [All Products](#all-products)) are due to HTTP/1.1 requests, unused JavaScript (stripe), and render-blocking resources, that are all necessary.
-Amazon S3 does not support HTTP/2, so [an enhancement was raised](https://github.com/crazycooky77/ci_project5/issues/49) to potentially switch over to [Amazon CloudFront](https://aws.amazon.com/ru/blogs/aws/new-http2-support-for-cloudfront/), which seems even more cost-effective.
+Several minor performance issues (most notably on pages with a lot of scripts and/or images, such as [All Products](#all-products)) are due to HTTP/1.1 requests, unused JavaScript (stripe), and render-blocking resources, that are all necessary.
+Amazon S3 does not support HTTP/2, so [an enhancement was raised](https://github.com/crazycooky77/ci_project5/issues/49) to potentially switch over to [Amazon CloudFront](https://aws.amazon.com/ru/blogs/aws/new-http2-support-for-cloudfront/), which additionally seems more cost-effective.

 ##### Homepage
 <img src='media/readme/lh-home.webp' alt='Lighthouse homepage results'>